Allergy, Immunology & Travel Medicine

 Allergy & Immunology Service

 SHC's Allergy & Immunology Service provides full services for evaluation, education, testing and treatment of allergies and other immunologic conditions.
 The staff includes a board-certified allergist and registered nurses.

 Allergy services are available to all NYU students.
 Routine and specialized vaccines and tuberculosis PPD testing are also available in this office.

 - For first time evaluation, please schedule a visit with the Allergist to review testing strategies and plan for follow-up.

-If you are already receiving allergy desensitization injections at home and plan to continue at the SHC, please call (212) 443-1188 to speak to a nurse before your first visit in order to arrange for appropriate transfer of information and sera.
+- If you are already receiving allergy desensitization injections and plan to continue treatment at the SHC, please call (212) 443-1188 to speak to a nurse before your first visit in order to arrange for appropriate transfer of information and sera.

 Plan Ahead!
 A consultation appointment is recommended 4-6 weeks before travel.
 Appointments may be scheduled online or by calling our Allergy, Immunology, & Travel Department at (212) 443-1188.

 - Travel safety and tips for healthy travel

 - Possible diseases based on your travel schedule (e.g. Hepatitis, Malaria, Yellow Fever)

 - What to know about cruise ships and air travel